 - For equally colorful centerpieces, try simple floral arrangements in low glass or bamboo bowls, with flowers such as hibiscus, plumerias, and birds of paradise.
 You don’t have to use a lot of these blooms.
 Just a few will go a long way when you combine them with other elements such as fruits, stones, or shell accents.
 To get more table decorating ideas, read “3 Truly Tropical Table Ideas for a Caribbean-style Wedding Celebration“.

 Give your guests something practical, yet decorative, to take home.
-Shell trays wrapped up in colorful fabrics not only add to the fresh Caribbean look of the table, but they can also:
+Candy trays (see above) or woven boxes (see below) wrapped up in colorful fabrics not only add to the fresh Caribbean look of the table, but they can also:

 - be filled with some homemade treats using tropical fruits, such as candied pineapples and guavas